Are you new to the area or just need a refresher on the best things to do in Tampa? We know, it’s overwhelming, but we’ve got you covered!

 Foodies can experience the decadence of the 115-year-old Colombia Restaurant, and grab a bite of it’s even more famous cuban sandwich.
 Art-lovers can view the Hoffman Porges Gallery, or simply look through the racks of Ybor’s vintage clothing stores.

 Families can enjoy the Ybor City Saturday Market with vendors of food, artwork, plants and live produce.
 The Saturday Market runs year round, which is perfect if you’re looking for things to do in Tampa this weekend.

-If you’re a night-owl, Ybor City has a vibrant night life, with bars, nightclubs, and notable music venues that attract big-name acts: Crowbar, The Ritz, or Orpheum.
+If you’re a night-owl, Ybor City has a vibrant nightlife, with bars and nightclubs, and notable music venues that attract big-name acts: Crowbar, The Ritz, or Orpheum.